 Whatever regimen you choose to take, you need to take your drugs on schedule.
 This is called adherence .
 In order to get the most benefit from HIV treatment, good adherence is required.
 This is because HIV drugs need to be kept at a certain level in your body to fight the virus.
 If the drug level falls, HIV may have a chance to fight back and develop resistance .
 Skipping doses, not taking the drugs on time, or not following food requirements can cause your drugs to be less effective or stop working altogether.

-For more information on the different classes of HIV drugs and how they work, see The Well Project's article HIV Drugs and the HIV Lifecycle .
-For more information on individual drugs sorted by class see The Well Project's HIV Drug Chart .
+For more information on the different classes of HIV drugs and how they work, see our fact sheet on HIV Drugs and the HIV Lifecycle .
+For more information on individual drugs sorted by class see our HIV Drug Chart .
 Please note: for the regimens listed below, the brand name of an HIV drug is listed first and capitalized, with the generic name lower-cased and in parentheses.
-For example: Truvada (emtricitabine + tenofovir).
+For example: Truvada (emtricitabine + tenofovir disoproxil fumarate).

 US DHHS Recommended Regimens

 Study results of these combinations showed they were powerful and long-lasting, did not have a lot of side effects, and were easy to use.
 Recommended regimens include:

 For people who have never taken HIV drugs before ("treatment naïve"), regardless of baseline viral load or CD4 count: